IanFinlayson/exploring-cs/chapter10.md

     print("Your age is odd")
 ```

-What\'s going on is that the modulus operator divides the age variable
+What's going on is that the modulus operator divides the age variable
 by 2, and checks the remainder.
-If it\'s 0, then the age is evenly
+If it's 0, then the age is evenly
 divided by 2, so it must be even.
 How this code works is not exactly
 clear.
 To help make this easier to read and understand, we can write
 functions called `isEven` and `isOdd` to perform these calculations: